ButThouMust/otogirisou-en-beta/README.md

 - MLagaffe: Provided font for main text; suggested ideas for assembly hacks related to in-game text formatting
 - [Squeaky](https://www.romhacking.net/community/8301/): Translation assistance

 I would also like to mention the [Open Source Cartridge Reader](https://github.com/sanni/cartreader) project.
-Building one allowed me to test the translation patch on a real Super Nintendo with an SF Memory cartridge.
+Building one allowed me to test the translation patch on a real Super Nintendo with an [SF Memory cartridge](https://en.wikipedia.org/wiki/Nintendo_Power_(cartridge)).